Overview of common issues.

-- Enable and start the trace, and access the Mobile Services cockpit URL.
+- Enable and start the trace, and access the SAP mobile service cockpit URL.

-- Examine the SAML assertion that the IDP returns to SAP Cloud Platform, specifically the User ID Source in the IDP configuration.
+- Examine the SAML assertion that the IDP returns to SAP Business Technology Platform, specifically the User ID Source in the IDP configuration.
 See Application Identity Provider.

 - By default, the value of